mvolkmann/blog/src/nushell.md

 the columns have proper names, and the rows are sorted on ascending year of creation, enter `open languages.txt | lines | split column '|' Language Year Creator | sort-by Year`.
+The `lines` command converts input text into a list of separate lines of text.
 The following table is produced:

 ```text